ritish-behera/VSD-PhysicalDesign/README.md

-### Introduction to Delay Table
+### Introduction to Clock Tree Synthesis and Delay Table
 Clock Tree Synthesis (CTS) is primarily aimed at distributing the clock signal from a single source to all the sequential elements (flip-flops and registers) in a chip.
 The goal of CTS is to ensure that the clock signal reaches all these elements with minimal skew and jitter, ensuring synchronized operation.
 For this purpose we use buffers in the path of clock nets.
 This in turn requires more power.
-So to reduce power consumption in CTS (also called as Power Aware CTS) we use techniques like clock blocking through AND gates and OR gates which turns on or off with an enable signal from the user.
-This is called as clock gating.
+So to reduce power consumption in CTS (also called as Power Aware CTS) we use techniques like clock gating through AND gates and OR gates which turns on or off with an enable signal from the user.

-Before adding the gates we need to evaluate the timing characteristics of the buffers of clock path.
-For exampl, for the calculation of timing of the belowe figure we have taken the following assumption-
+Example for Buffer Timing Calculation and Delay Table :

+![Screenshot (1689)](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/a0e5651a-de2e-417e-be15-8348709b9c03)

+Consider the following assumptions for timing calculation -
 - c1 = c2 = c3 = c4 = 25fF
 - cbuf1 = cbuf2 = 30fF

 Therefore, total cap at node-A = 60fF, node-B = 50fF, node-C = 50fF

-Moreover, the observations can be listed as -
+The observations can be listed as -
 - 2 Levels of buffers are present in the diagram
 - AT every level, each node is driving same load
 - Identical buffer at same level

 Note that the load capacitance of buffers are not equal to the output capacitances.
 Output capacitances are varying, hence it produces a variety of delays.
 So in order to create timing models a table is created between varying input slew (from 10-100ps) to the varying ouput capacitances (from 10-100fF) and the respective delay values are noted.
 This is called as the delay table which characterizes the delays of the buffers.

-![Screenshot (1689)](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/a0e5651a-de2e-417e-be15-8348709b9c03)

 From this delay table we can estimate the delays at each node and hence will be able to calculate the skew (The difference of arrival time of clock pulse between two FF/registers) produced at he end.
 It plays a crucial role during the static timing analysis as it may violate the setup and hold times.

 ## Timing Analysis With Ideal Clocks Using OpenSTA
 ### Setup Time And Intro to FF Setup Time
-A flipflop is a basic sequential element which stores or pass data depending upon the clock edge.
-It consists of two MUX structures to perform the data storing activity according to the clock pulses.
-This in turn produces some delay before passing the data to output.
-This specific delay affects the clock period of the circuit containg it which is known as set up time.
+A flip-flop stores or passes data depending on the clock edge, consisting of two MUX structures.
+This causes a delay (setup time) before data passes to output.
+The setup time affects the clock period of the circuit.

 ![Screenshot (1691)](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/9f448f0e-6da5-40fc-83fa-9eef59f981c7)

-In an ideal clock scenario where no clock tree or buffers are added, the combinational delay between launch and capture flipflop should be less than the clock period so as to synchronize the data.
-But due to the internal delay of the FFs,i.e. setup time (MUX 1 delay), the FFs take some time to settle down the data.
-This reduces the total clock period and hencce puts a constraint to the combinational delay.
+In an ideal clock scenario (no clock tree/buffers), the combinational delay between launch and capture flip-flop should be less than the clock period to synchronize data.
+Due to flip-flop internal delay (setup time or MUX1 Delay), the clock period is reduced, constraining the combinational delay:

-So the constraint can be expressed as, combinational delay(theta) = Clock Period(T) - Setup Time(S)
+Combinational Delay(θ)=Clock Period(T)−Setup Time(S)

 ![Screenshot (1690)](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/481d5206-32ce-4c9a-b97f-716a67bf74e0)